raspberrypilearning/physical-computing-with-python/buzzer.md

 # Buzzers

-There are two main types of buzzer - *active* and *passive*.
+There are two main types of buzzer: *active* and *passive*.

-An *passive* buzzer emits a tone when a voltage is applied across it.
-A passive  buzzer requires a specific signal to generate a variety of tones.
+A *passive* buzzer emits a tone when a voltage is applied across it.
+It also requires a specific signal to generate a variety of tones.
 The *active* buzzers are a lot simpler to use, so these are covered here.

 ## Connecting a buzzer

 An *active* buzzer can be connected just like an LED, but as they are a little more robust, you won't be needing a resistor to protect them.

-Set up the circuit as shown below.
+Set up the circuit as shown below:

 ![buzzer](images/buzzer-circuit.png)